60pportunities/documentacao/docs/ggha.md

 In the next sections, we will explore topics like managing secrets, conditional execution, and creating custom actions to further enhance your GitHub Actions workflows.

 ## Managing Workflow Execution
 In this chapter, we will focus on managing and optimizing the execution of your GitHub Actions workflows.

 By learning how to control and fine-tune your workflows, you can ensure that they run efficiently, effectively, and securely, while also minimizing the consumption of resources.

 First, we will discuss environment variables and secrets, which are essential for managing configuration data and securely storing sensitive information, such as API keys or credentials.

 You will learn how to define, access, and use environment variables and secrets within your workflows to make them more flexible andsecure.

 Next, we will explore job and step-level conditions, which enable you to control the execution of specific jobs or steps based on certain criteria.

 We will cover various types of conditional expressions, such as basic conditional execution, combining expressions with logical operators, and filtering by event type or branch.

 By incorporating these conditions into your workflows, you can create more dynamic and adaptable automation processes.

 Lastly, we will dive into matrix builds and parallelization, which we briefly touched upon in the previous chapter.
-This section will provide a more in-depth look at these features, explaining how they can help you optimize resource usage, reduce workflow runtime, and improve overall maintainability.By the end of this chapter, you will have a thorough understand-ing of how to manage and optimize GitHub Actions workflow execution, allowing you to create robust, efficient, and secure automation processes for your development projects.
+This section will provide a more in-depth look at these features, explaining how they can help you optimize resource usage, reduce workflow runtime, and improve overall maintainability.

+By the end of this chapter, you will have a thorough understanding of how to manage and optimize GitHub Actions workflow execution, allowing you to create robust, efficient, and secure automation processes for your development projects.

 ### Environment Variables and Secrets
 Managing sensitive data and configuration values is crucial for maintaining the security and flexibility of your workflows.

 Environment variables and secrets provide a way to store and access this data without hardcoding it in your workflow files.
 In this setion, we will discuss how to define, use, and manage environment variables and secrets in your GitHub Actions workflows.

 #### Environment variables:
 Environment variables are key-value pairs that are available to your workflow's steps as they execute.
 They can store configuration values, paths, or other data that you want to access across multiple steps or jobs.
 You can set environment variables at three different levels: